Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

-- [] Use the new image component in other plans
-- [] And remove the similar code from pdf_imageable
-  - Maybe remove altogether
+- [] Add a 'Regenerate Guides' button for each lesson type (just me for now)
+- [] Add Exercise back to the list of types which skip generating guides for the moment
 - [] Writers can't propose changes to at least lesson 354, form just resets with no errors
-  - Can propose changes to some others though
 - [] Fonts might look weird cos I'm just making them bold, not using the actual bold version
   - A guy on the Syntax podcast mentioned this mattered
 - [] Add a UI for viewing/rolling back to previous versions of students